 For over 20 years, I’ve used USAA for all my insurance needs.
 I like their service and believed they would always give veterans and children of veterans the most competitive rates.
 However, that’s clearly not the case after shopping around.
 My wife paid about 50% more for her USAA life insurance quote for eight years before she shopped around as well.

-My Life Insurance Plan Going Forward
+My Life Insurance Coverage Going Forward

 Between health, school, child behavior, work, and finances, parents already feel a tremendous amount of pressure.
-Getting life insurance is about anxiety management and relieving some of that what-if financial pressure.
+Getting life insurance is partially about anxiety management and relieving some of that what-if pressure.
 Personally, I’m all about using money to help alleviate stress nowadays.

 - Convert my term life insurance policy to a whole life policy to keep my best health status rate and build cash value